Animate! with Rachael Olga Lloyd

 There are few things that are not NERDY about me. 🙂 I love anything that will keep my hands busy – embroidery, paper flowers – if it can be crafted, it must be made.

-23C4385 - Nerd Blog - Welcome, Justine!
+23C4385 - NERD Blog - Welcome, Justine!

 See Justine’s profile here.